Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 What are Personal Injury Trusts?

 Personal injury trusts offer advantages for people who have received (or are due to receive) compensation via a personal injury claim.
-Often, if you have needed to make a claim of this kind, you will be entitled to means-tested benefits.
-Receiving a large sum of money could affect this entitlement, if the sum is paid directly to you.
+Often, if you have needed to claim this kind, you will be entitled to means-tested benefits.
+Receiving a large sum of money could affect this entitlement if the sum is paid directly to you.

 Trusts are a useful vehicle for people who wish to continue receiving their benefits while keeping the compensation funds available to use.
 Once placed into a personal injury trust, the funds are not taken into account by the local authority when calculating your entitlements.
-If you are over 18 and have the capacity to manage your affairs, you can choose to put a trust in place yourself and decide who your trustees should be.
+If you are over 18 and can manage your affairs, you can choose to put a trust in place yourself and decide who your trustees should be.

 How can Personal Injury Trusts be used?